-Many things happened over the next few days, including: Rich having to go to hospital, the Police calling our house to make sure that I had not hurt him! – All stories that are in my book, all things that I am sure a lot of people will recognise, including realising that a lot of people you thought you knew you never knew at all!
+Many things happened over the next few days, including: Danny having to go to hospital, and the Police calling our house to make sure that I had not hurt him! – All stories that are in my book, all things that I am sure a lot of people will recognise: including realising that a lot of people you thought you knew you never knew at all!

-Neither Rich or I had returned to work after Rich had come home, we were both just shell shocked at where we were and neither of us could think straight, let alone work.
+Neither Danny or I had returned to work after he had come home; we were both just shell shocked at where we were and neither of us could think straight, let alone work.

-Despite changing Rich’s mobile phone ‘She’ then made contact with us by bombarding our home with phone calls morning, noon and night.
-We knew when it was ‘Her’ because if I answered there would be silence and then the phone would go dead, Rich was too frightened to answer the phone, he just seemed terrified of ‘her’.
-So Tom and his friends started to answer the phone and if ‘she’ asked to speak to Rich Tom would hurl abuse at her; because he had been hurt as much as I had and I knew that one of the biggist things that was hurting him was that he had watched me be almost destroyed.
+Despite changing Danny’s mobile phone ‘She’ then made contact with us by bombarding our home with phone calls morning, noon and night.
+We knew when it was ‘Her’ because if I answered there would be silence and then the phone would go dead; Danny was too frightened to answer the phone, he just seemed terrified of ‘her’.
+So Ethan and his friends started to answer the phone and if ‘she’ asked to speak to Danny Ethan would hurl abuse at her; because he had been hurt as much as I had, and I knew that one of the biggist things that was hurting him was that he had watched me be almost destroyed.

 The mess we weave in situations such as this; with so many people that are affected; and none of us realise just how much.

-After two days of constant bombardment, culminating in a phone call from her teenage child asking to speak to Rich, we knew that we had to change our home number to an ex-directory number.
-Just another thing in our lives that we were going to have to change because of what Rich had done!
+After two days of constant bombardment, culminating in a phone call from her teenage child asking to speak to Danny, we knew that we had to change our home number to an ex-directory number.
+Just another thing in our lives that we were going to have to change because of what Danny had done!

 So we found ourselves in a small village just off the coast, a village we had never visited before ‘The War’.
 It was something new, something that had not been contaminated by the past.
 The village had a windmill, and we found ourselves in the coffee shop sitting opposite each other in silence.
 I thought to myself that we must have looked like a couple who had just met and were not comfortable with each other, or a couple on the verge of splitting up; you could tell from the glances we were getting from the staff that they knew that there was something very wrong with us.